Why is SEO so difficult?

 Side note: Have you ever thought about what search term you want to rank for in first position?
 If it’s your business name, that’ll most likely happen if your name is somewhat unique.
 But think about it, if a customer searches for your business name, they already know you anyway.
 What you want is find people who don’t know you!

-Here are our top tips for getting found:
+Our top tips for getting found on Google:

 For example, someone might search for ‘how to make my home more cosy‘, and the answer could be ‘by adding candles‘.